Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Facilitator: Pierre Jarlier, Mayor of St-Flour (Cantal); President, AFCCRE Territorial Cohesion Working Group

-Flo Clucas, CoR Member, Deputy Council Leader, Liverpool, UK
+Flo Obe Clucas, CoR Member, Deputy Council Leader, Liverpool, UK

 Pierre Dartout, Interministerial Delegate, Agency for Planning and regional Attractiveness (DATAR), France